Internet-of-People/titania-os/doc/dapp-glossary.md

-Dapp Guidelines
+# Titania App Definition File

-# Titania App Defintion File
+Each dapp on titaniaOs has a defined json manifest.
+An example of such a manifest is given below.

 ## Example: